 Another Moxy hotel signature is its Living Room, a lobby hangout area available for 24/7 socializing.
 At Moxy Nooga, the Living Room has four distinct zones, each features bold, colorful murals from local artist “SEVEN” that highlight Chattanooga’s rich culture and several iconic tourist destinations in the area.

 Every guestroom at Moxy Chattanooga Downtown is designed to be a functional, flexible and uncluttered space.
-An example of a room’s sleek and simple minimalist style is the open storage concept, featuring the brand’s signature peg wall where guests can unpack and hang their clothes in lieu of having a traditional closet.
+An example of a room’s sleek and simple minimalist style is the open storage concept by storage Perth, featuring the brand’s signature peg wall where guests can unpack and hang their clothes in lieu of having a traditional closet.
 Also, expect at this smoke-free hotel, free fast WiFi, a comfy bed facing a large, wall-mounted LCD TV, -from which you can access your private Netflix account, and a walk-in rain shower that you will never want to get out of.